310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/tetora_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Tetora curious %}
-            This is… a box of cakes?
+            This is… a box of sweets?

-            Another staff member bought it as an apology, but nobody is using it now?
+            A staff member bought it as an apology, but nobody is using the box now?
 You sure it’s alright I take this…?
             {% endbubble %}
             {% bubble Tetora grin %}
             Got it!
 Then I’d be glad to take it!
 I’ll happily eat it along with everyone in Ryuseitai!